Generative AI in Marketing conceptualized visually

 It will also eliminate the hundreds of hours of company-wide meetings dedicated to discussing where to place a menu icon on a homepage, since customers won’t need to manually search for anything anymore.

 Can you even imagine?
-That might be the biggest victory of all.
+That might be the biggest win of all.

 NicholasGPorter.com_DataScience_FINAL